DX Core publishing vs. Swift publication

 Disable the publishing workflow in the Pages app

 Magnolia ships with publishing approval and rejection workflows.
-By default, it is only enabled in the Pages app.
+By default, they are only enabled in the Pages app.

-Disabling the workflow in the Pages app may be appropriate for a simple site workforce where there are no separate editor and publisher roles.
+Disabling the workflow in the Pages app may be appropriate for a simple site workflow where there are no separate editor and publisher roles.

-To disable the publishing workflow for the Pages app:
+There are several options to disable the publishing workflow for the Pages app.

 -